Affine Supertrusses and Superbraces: Affine Supertrusses, their Morphisms and Examples

 \subsection{Affine Supertrusses}

 For the various categorical notions employed in this work, the reader may consult Mac Lane \cite{MacLane:1988}.
 Our reference for coalgebras is Brzeziński \& Wisbauer \cite[Chapter 1]{Brezinski:2003}.
 Let $\mathbb{K}$ be a unital commutative ring.
 We denote the category of unital associative supercommutative superalgebras over $\mathbb{K}$ as $\catname{SAlg}_{\mathbb{K}}$, and the category of trusses we denote as $\catname{Truss}$.
-For brevity, we will simply refer to superalgebras. \begin{definition} An \emph{affine supertruss (scheme)} $T$ is a representable functor
+For brevity, we will simply refer to superalgebras.
+Recall that morphism of superalgebras preserve the $\Z_2$-grading (Grassmann parity). \begin{definition} An \emph{affine supertruss (scheme)} $T$ is a representable functor